 The update will reflect the premium or discount between the DAMM’s mark price and the oracle’s price TWAP over the previous hour.

-* if no market trades and/or funding update call occur within the first ~15 minutes of the hour, the next funding update will be delayed an additional hour.
+* if no market trades and/or funding update calls occur within the first ~20 minutes of the hour, the next funding update will be delayed an additional hour.

-If the pool is empty or does not have enough to provide for funding (being 2/3 of the Rebate Pool balance available at each funding interval), then the receipts for funding will be capped to the available amount.
+If the pool is empty or does not have enough to provide for funding (2/3 of the Rebate Pool balance available at each funding interval), then the receipts for funding will be capped to the available amount.

 Over the hour, the amount available in the Rebate Pool will increase from fees as trades occur, so any existing predicted capped rate should move closer to being balanced.
 Example: